 To qualify for the loan, you must be a small business with fewer than 500 employees.
 If you have more than 500 employees, you still may be eligible to receive the protection loan depending on your industry.
 Small businesses also include the following:

 - Self-employed individuals

 - Tribal businesses

-The PPP loan has a repayment plan of two years and a fixed interest rate of 1%.
-If you receive a PPP loan, your loan payments are deferred for six months, with interest accruing immediately.
-The loan forgiveness amount decreases if you’re not able to retain or rehire all of your employees before June 30, 2020.
+The PPP loan has a repayment plan of five years and a fixed interest rate of 1%.
+The loan forgiveness amount decreases if you’re not able to retain or rehire all of your employees before December 31, 2020.
 Paycheck protection loans are 100% forgiven (principal amount of the loan, plus accrued interest) if employers use them to cover eligible expenses.

-If your loan is forgiven, stop deferring Social Security tax payments based on the date of forgiveness.
-Per the IRS, the Social Security tax your deferred must be deposited by the following due dates:
+Per the IRS, the Social Security tax you deferred must be paid by the following due dates: